SvenWerlen/fvtt-data-toolbox/README.md

 * If you have two columns with the same name, the toolbox will only consider only the last one
 * Toolbox will detect if a column is of type text or number (based on the first value found).
 * If a number is mixed with text, the tool will warn you and the console will show you details
+* If a sample line is provided, the toolbox will use the provided default value for empty fields
+* If a sample line is not provided, the toolbox will use `0` as default for numbers and `""` for strings